datanav/docs/tutorial-inbound-pipe-rest.rst

 Use-case
 --------

 In this tutorial we use the ``hubspot`` system created in the :doc:`Source System - REST <tutorial-source-system-rest>` tutorial to import `contacts from HubSpot <https://developers.hubspot.com/docs/api/crm/contacts>`_ into Sesam.
-These contacts till later be used further in the remaining four phases of any Sesam flow.
+These contacts will later be used further in the remaining four phases of any Sesam flow.

 Populate HubSpot with contact data
 ----------------------------------

-Before we analyze the data supplied byt the HubSpot API, we need some more contact data in HubSpot.
+Before we analyze the data supplied by the HubSpot API, we need some more contact data in HubSpot.
 This will make it a lot more interesting for you as you work with related tutorials down the road.
 Therefore, follow the steps below to import new contacts into HubSpot **before** moving on:

 #.
 Download the :download:`company data <files/learn-hubspot-company.csv>` and :download:`contact data <files/learn-hubspot-contacts.csv>` and save the csv files locally
 #.
 Log into HubSpot and navigate to your **Companies** section, found under **Contacts** in the top menu.